ShermanMatthew/ShermanMatthew.github.io/_posts/2026-08-27-gen-ai-sql-agent-bot.md

 ## LLM Setup <a name="agent-llm"></a>

-We configure a dedicated LLM for our SQL Agent:
+I configured a dedicated LLM for the SQL Agent:

 ```python
 from langchain_openai import ChatOpenAI